 Porter and Hollister Hovey, the sisters behind the beloved staging and interior styling company, Hovey Design, have a knack for transforming empty spaces into charming homes with relaxed vibes in the span of a few hours.
 Known for a flattering color palette and next-level ability to mix new and vintage pieces, they create dreamy spaces that buyers can instantly imagine inhabiting.
-Their work and maximalist personal style have appeared in The New York Times, The Wall Street Journal, Architectural Digest, and Cup of Jo.
+Their work and maximalist personal style have appeared in The New York Times, Architectural Digest, and Cup of Jo.
 Here they share their tips for creating a welcoming atmosphere for your pop-up, marketing event, or work party…

 Can you tell us a little bit about what you do?